Banff: Research in Culture

-The Banff Summer Residency for Research in Culture (BRiC) is organized around a thematic focus that will change from year to year.
-Graduate students, postdoctoral fellows, junior faculty, and practicing artists from across Canada and beyond will convene at the Banff Centre for the Arts to pursue their work—and, ideally, to incubate new collaborations and creations—for three weeks each spring/summer.
-The inaugural Banff Summer School will be held May 8-28, 2011.
+The Banff Summer Residency for Research in Culture (BRiC) is organized around a thematic focus that changes from year to year.
+Graduate students, postdoctoral fellows, junior faculty, activists, writers and practicing artists from around the world will convene at The Banff Centre to pursue their work for three weeks each spring/summer.

 As a residency program, BRiC is designed to allow participants to devote an extended period of time on their own research in the company of others with similar interests.
 In addition to giving researchers from different disciplinary and professional backgrounds an opportunity to exchange opinions and ideas, it is hoped that participants will develop new artistic, editorial, authorial, collective projects during their time at Banff, both individually and in connection with others.